LMHan122/Machine_Learning_Analysis_of_Bank_Fraud/classifier-model-card.md

 ### Data Preparation

 #### <u>Initial Exploration (`data/data_understanding/Data_Understanding.ipynb`)</u>
 The data was first explored in a Jupyter Notebook using Python, primarily utilizing the **Pandas**, **Matplotlib**, and **Geopandas** libraries.
+The number of fraudulent transactions is 7,506, while the number of non-fraudulent transactions is 1,289,169.
 The initial analysis included:
 - Verifying overall dataset statistics, such as the number of null values and total transaction records.
 - Examining each column to determine necessary preprocessing steps.
 - Compiling a list of data cleaning and transformation requirements.

-<b> Some key highlights include: </b>

 ![Fraud Vs. Not-Fraud Image](data/data_understanding/plot_images/transaction_counts_fraud.png)
-The number of fraudulent transactions is 7,506, while the number of non-fraudulent transactions is 1,289,169.

 <!-- Add more graphs -->